cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 ### Account balances post execution on the host chain

 In the case the controller chain wants to know the host account balance after certain msgs are executed, it should include a cross-chain-query message at the bottom of the msg list.
+Then the result can be retrieved from the event emitted in the acknowledgment.

 ### Interchain Account Recovery